Joe, what’s your specialty?

 Great.
 What else can you do for me?

-Look, tax preparation shouldn’t be separated from the rest of your financial life.
-For that matter, your taxes should be looked at in the context of your personal life as well.
-Getting married, getting divorced, having kids, starting a business, buying a home, losing a parent, moving for a job, going back to school — lots of things that go on in your life have potential tax consequences.
-So when something’s happening, I want you as my client to contact me so we can discuss what’s going on and what it might mean for you from a tax perspective.
+Look, tax preparation shouldn’t be separated from the rest of your life.
+Getting married, getting divorced, having kids, starting a business, buying a home, losing a parent, moving for a job, going back to school — it’s amazing how many life events have potential tax consequences.
+When something’s happening, I want clients to contact me so we can discuss what it might mean for you from a tax perspective.

 So you do more than just take my W-2s and prepare a return?